Lady of Knock

 "Lady of Knock" (Irish: Banthiarna Cnoic) is a Marian hymn to Our Lady of Knock, written by Irish singer Dana Rosemary Scallon.
 The hymn is popular with some Irish Catholics, especially at funeral services.
-The song tells of the story of Knock in County Mayo, Ireland, where there was an apparation of the Virgin Mary, Saint Joseph, and Saint John the Evangelist at the south gable of Knock Parish Church in 1879.
+The song tells of the story of Knock in County Mayo, Ireland, where there was an apparition of the Virgin Mary, Saint Joseph, and Saint John the Evangelist at the south gable of Knock Parish Church in 1879.

-In 2018, a performance of the song went viral when Irish singer Cathy Maguire performed the song when Cardinal Timothy Dolan invited her to St Patrick’s Cathedral, New York City.